 Oil and Gas

-In Oil and Gas, High Performance Computing provides a significant ROI in seismic analysis, reservoir simulation, visualization and related fields.
+In Oil&G, High Performance Computing provides a significant ROI in seismic analysis, reservoir simulation, visualization and related fields.
 Although investment in new HPC deployments may slow somewhat, existing HPC systems will be leveraged heavily.
-Petroleum Engineers and Data Scientists will be told produce more with their existing computational resources as purchasing cycles lengthen, but efficient workload and resource orchestration will ensure existing HPC resources are used for maximum effect.
+Petroleum Engineers and Data Scientists will be told to produce more with their existing computational resources as purchasing cycles lengthen, but efficient workload and resource orchestration will ensure existing HPC resources are used for maximum effect.

 In all cases, the budgetary squeeze will shift focus from traditional metrics of HPC such as utilization and queue time to the more valuable ones: throughput and accountability to business goals.
-This is the direction Moab has been heading in for quite some time.
-By using the most capable resources Moab ensures that the most important jobs are completed first.
-This approach can trim branches from complex workflows, reducing the need to run jobs simulating unlikely-to-be-fruitful scenarios.
-Additionally, Moab’s intelligent workload and resource orchestration platform can reduce the burden on HPC users and system administrators, automating common tasks and ensuring that they are able to focus more on their well and depletion plans, spending less of their precious time interacting with the HPC resources.
+This is the direction Moab HPC Suite has been heading for quite some time.
+By using the most capable resources, Moab ensures that the most important jobs are completed first.
+This approach can trim branches from complex workflows, reducing the need to run jobs that simulate scenarios that are unlikely to be fruitful.
+Additionally, Moab’s intelligent workload and resource orchestration platform can reduce the burden on HPC users and system administrators, automating common tasks and ensuring that they are able to focus more on their well and depletion plans, and spend less of their precious time interacting with the HPC resources.